fredericoferreiracosta/com.fredericoferreiracosta.designpatterns.decorator/README.md

-# com.fredericoferreiracosta.designpatterns.decorator
+# Decorator design pattern

-Decorator design pattern example
+This is a example of the decorator design pattern in Java.